 NICHD conducts and supports a variety of clinical research related to Cushing syndrome.
-Select a link below to learn more about these projects.
+Select one of the following links to learn more about these projects.

-- New Imaging Modalities in the Evaluation of Patients with Ectopic Cushing Syndrome
+- New Imaging Techniques in the Evaluation of Patients with Ectopic Cushing Syndrome

-Between 10% and 20% of patients with hypercortisolism (Cushing syndrome) have ectopic production of the hormone ACTH, meaning the hormone is not being released from the normal site, the pituitary gland.
-The inability to detect the source of ectopic ACTH production often results in unnecessary pituitary surgery or irradiation.
-Positron emission tomography (PET scan) has the ability to detect pathologic tissue based on physiologic and biochemical processes within the abnormal tissue.
-This study will test whether [18-F]-fluorodeoxyglucose (FDG) or use of a higher dose of [111In-DTPA-D-Phe]-pentetreotide can be used to successfully localize the source of ectopic ACTH production.
+Some patients with Cushing syndrome have ectopic production of the hormone ACTH, meaning the hormone is not being released from the normal site, the pituitary gland.
+This study is testing test whether specific chemical markers can be used to successfully localize the source of ectopic ACTH production to allow direct treatment.

-- A Clinical and Genetic Investigation of Pituitary Tumors and Related Hypothalmic Disorders
+- An Investigation of Pituitary Tumors and Related Hypothalamic Disorders

-Presently there are no tests for screening of PPNAD and the Carney Complex.
-In addition, it is unknown how these conditions are genetically transferred from generation to generation.
-This study proposes to use standard methods of clinical testing and genetic testing to define the genetic basis for PPNAD and/or the Carney Complex, determine the molecular changes associated with the development of the tumors, identify carriers of the disease, determine the prognosis for carriers and affected individuals, and provide sufficient data for genetic counseling of families with PPNAD and/or Carney Complex.
+This study proposes to use standard methods of clinical testing and genetic testing to define the genetic basis for PPNAD, Carney complex, and related conditions.
+It also seeks to determine the molecular changes associated with the development of the tumors, identify carriers of the disease, determine the prognosis for carriers and affected individuals, and provide sufficient data for genetic counseling of families with PPNAD and/or Carney complex.